Care planning and communication are central to safe management of medicines for people during care at the end of their life.

 In the last days of life

-In the last days of life, a person’s current medicines will usually be reviewed by a healthcare professional involved in their care.
-Before stopping or changing any medicines, options will be discussed with the person or carer.
-This should include considering if the person can swallow safely.
+In the last days of a person’s life, their current medicines will be reviewed by a healthcare professional involved in their care.
+Before stopping or changing any medicines, options should be discussed with the person or their carer or relative.

 Symptom control